Democratic Republic of the Congo: Religion

 There are about 35 million Catholics in the country with six archdioceses and 41 dioceses.
 The impact of the Catholic Church is difficult to overestimate.
 Schatzberg has called it the country's "only truly national institution apart from the state."
 Its schools have educated over 60% of the nation's primary school students and more than 40% of its secondary students.
 The church owns and manages an extensive network of hospitals, schools, and clinics, as well as many diocesan economic enterprises, including farms, ranches, stores, and artisans' shops.

 Sixty-two Protestant denominations are federated under the umbrella of the Church of Christ in the Congo.
 It is often referred to as the Protestant Church, since it covers most of the DRC Protestants.
 With more than 25 million members, it constitutes one of the largest Protestant bodies in the world.

 Kimbanguism was seen as a threat to the colonial regime and was banned by the Belgians.
 Kimbanguism, officially "the church of Christ on Earth by the prophet Simon Kimbangu", has about three million members, primarily among the Bakongo of Kongo Central and Kinshasa.

-Islam has been present in the Democratic Republic of the Congo since the 18th century, when Arab traders from East Africa pushed into the interior for ivory- and slave-trading purposes.
+Islam has been present in the Democratic Republic of the Congo since the 18th century, when Arab traders from East Africa "pushed" into the interior for ivory and alleged slave-trading purposes.
+However, most Muslims are native to the land.
 Today, Muslims constitute approximately 1% of the Congolese population according to the Pew Research Center.
 The majority are Sunni Muslims.